2017 in Review From a Patent Perspective – A look at the Biggest Headlines in Patent Law

 - SEPs were a topic of conversation in the oriental countries as well.
 Back in July, the Japanese government proposed the ADR system, as a part of its 2017 IP Promotion plan.
 The ADR scheme (described as licensing award system for SEPs) proposed that when two parties couldn’t come to an agreement on a SEP licensing agreement, the licensee could request a mediation by the JPO, which would determine a FRAND royalty rate in a mandatory process, “with due care of not unfairly haring the interests of the patent holders”.
 After facing numerous objections, the government shelved the plans to introduce ADR in late November.

 - Meanwhile, the Beijing High court in China issued revised guidelines for patent infringement determination.
-The guidelines state that injunctions – which are quite the norm upon finding of infringement – for SEPs could be denied if the SEP implementers are found to be free of fault during licensing negotiations.
+The guidelines state that injunctions – which are quite the norm upon finding of infringement – for SEPs could be denied if the SEP implementers are found to be free of the fault during licensing negotiations.
 Further, the implementers could avoid injunctions by depositing interim royalties with the court, the deposit amount being decided by the implementer (infringer) rather than the court.
 The move is cited as a sensible, progressive approach which would refine with time.

 At the end of the year, there are more certainties and more answers than questions around Standard essential patents.